 HUD has awarded a total of $1.9 billion to be allocated to the Territory in now 5 tranches.
-Tranche 1, Tranche 2 and the Supplemental Appropriation must be spent within the six years of the signed grant agreement, which occurred September 27, 2018.
+Tranche 1, Tranche 2 and the Supplemental Infrastructure Appropriation, Tranche 3, must be spent within the six years of the signed grant agreement, which occurred September 27, 2018.

 Tranche 1 : Was approved by HUD on July 10, 2018 for $242,684,000.

-Supplemental Appropriation : A reassessment of Infrastructure unmet needs, funding is anticipated to be available in late 2020 for $53,888,884.00.
+Tranche 3 - Supplemental Infrastructure Appropriation : A reassessment of Infrastructure unmet needs, funding is anticipated to be available in late 2020 for $53,888,884.00.
+Substantial Amendment #2 was approved by HUD on November 19, 2020.

 Hurricanes Irma and Maria had a devastating impact on the United States Virgin Islands.
 The two back-to-back Category 5 storms in September 2017 caused significant destruction to housing, infrastructure, and the economy.
 HUD’s Community Development Block Grant Disaster Recovery (CDBG-DR) provides funding for unmet needs after Federal Emergency Management Agency (FEMA) funds, insurance, and other federal or private sources are accounted for, with a focus on the needs of low- and moderate-income residents and businesses.